mzakhidov/case_study_bellabeat/README.md

 + Users seem to take the most number of steps in middle of the workweek: Tuesday, Wednesday, Thursday.
 + There's a positive correlation on calories burned and sleep time (between 5-10 hours)

-### Visualizations

-All these data visualizations can be found here: Link

 ### Recommendations
 1. Encourage users by giving them calories burned notifications as a "reward" notification in Bellabeat products